 Orthopedic Sports Medicine Surgeon & General Orthopedic Surgeon located in Houston, TX

 If you have numbness or weakness in your wrist, hand, thumb, and first three fingers, you might have carpal tunnel syndrome.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, diagnose carpal tunnel syndrome and offer customized treatments to reduce inflammation in your wrists.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, diagnoses carpal tunnel syndrome and offers customized treatments to reduce inflammation in your wrists.
 Call NASA Bone & Joint Specialists or schedule a consultation online today to find out what’s causing your wrist pain and get the treatment you need.